jmgandarias/jmgandarias.github.io/content/publication/C_2017_JA_Clasificacion/index.md

 ---
-title: 'Cinematica y prototipado de un manipulador paralelo con centro de rotacion remoto para robotica quirurgica'
+title: 'Clasificacion de la información tactil para la deteccion de personas'

 # Authors
 # If you created a profile for a user (e.g. the default `admin` user), write the username (folder name) here
 # and it will be replaced with their full name and linked to their profile.
 authors:
-  - Francisco Pastor
   - admin
   - Jesus M. Gomez-de-Gabriel
+  - Alfonso J. Garcia-Cerezo

 # Author notes (optional)
 author_notes: